1dv032/syllabus/exercises/part_2/exercises.md

 * Bundle all the gems
 * Generate [a scaffold application](http://guides.rubyonrails.org/command_line.html#rails-generate)
 * Create and migrate the database (use the default sqlite3 configuration)
-* Start the server and make the application visible through http://localhost:8080
+* The developer should only run `vagrant up` then `vagrant ssh` and start the rails server

 ### How to do this?